 More Network Share Plans

+Comcast, one of the nation’s top internet providers, launched a broadband sharing feature several years ago.
+It creates a hotspot on every customer’s broadband service.
+Nearby Comcast/Xfinity customers can access part of your network for temporary use.
+They simply search for nearby connections and use their Comcast login credentials.
 The company claims it offers faster connections and the plan has launched over 8 million hotspots for subscribers.
 Its login requirement does make this option preferable to free WiFi that is easily compromised.
 But you’re still letting strangers tap your home network if you don’t opt-out.
 Is this necessary when your smartphone can generate a hotspot that delivers greater security?

 Need to Know

+Not all Amazon IoT devices create Sidewalk Bridges, even if you’d like to try the feature.
+Only newer versions of Ring cameras and most Echo models can.
+To find out your options, check a list of devices with Sidewalk connection ability as Amazon takes IoT up a level.
 Low-power networks like Sidewalk can cover half a mile or more around your home base.
 That could be convenient, but is it safe?
 Can you trust more data to Amazon, given its history of cloud-based server breaches?
 Or the Ring data leaks?
 Or recent employee alerts about data losses?

 Opting Out is Easy

+IDShield isn’t too keen on network sharing.
+Your home network of routers, modems, assistants and IoT devices is already vulnerable to hacking—especially if you haven’t changed all default passwords.
+Data breaches will continue to occur; the best strategy is to reduce your digital footprint, not expand it.
+IDS monitors lots of data points that, if it’s compromised or leaked on some dark corner of the internet, can make you more susceptible to scammers.
+We track email addresses, bank accounts, credit card accounts and much more 24/7.
+If you’re concerned about privacy, look at the many ways we can help you guard yours.
+We’ll also keep you updated on this privacy/no privacy battle as it unfolds.
 IDShield is a product of Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”).
 LegalShield provides access to identity theft protection and restoration services.
 For complete terms, coverage, and conditions, please see an identity theft plan.
 All Licensed Private Investigators are licensed in the state of Oklahoma.
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.